- TOKARA toured continuously for two years throughout 12 countries for their landmark production called "Kazakoshi".

-This two year world tour encompasses Art Lee's 20th Anniversary in 2013 and Tokara's 10th Anniversary in 2014.
+This world tour began with Art Lee's 20th Anniversary in 2013 and culminated in Tokara's 10th Anniversary in 2014.

 - Artistic Director Art Lee is the only non-Japanese ever to win the award of Odaiko Grand Champion in the history of the Tokyo International Wadaiko Contest.